Probability calibration for precipitation nowcasting: Methodology

 To estimate the calibration error of Eq. \ref{eq:new-error}, we first compute confidences for the thresholded prediction $\hat P(r > R_k)$ for all $k\in [1, \dots, K]$.
 Then, for each threshold we bin the predictions by predicted confidence into $B$ evenly spaced bins.
 Finally, for each bin $b$ and threshold $R_k$ we compute the mean predicted confidence $\operatorname{conf}(b,R_k)$ and mean accuracy $\operatorname{acc}(b,R_k)$.
 Then, we compute the difference between predicted confidence and accuracy as

 where $w_b$ are bin weights.
+We expand the confidence and accuracy terms in the appendix (see Section \ref{sec:details}).
 In this application, we apply uniform weighting $w_b = 1 / B$ as precipitation is a rare event and weighting by the number of samples would emphasize dry events in the metric.
 In our experiments we have enough data to select $B = 20$ (See Figure \ref{fig:counts} in the Appendix).

 To build intuition on ETCE, we illustrate the miscalibration between predicted confidence and observed frequency at fixed threshold $R_k = 1.5$ mm/h for three selected bins in Figure \ref{fig:metric}.
 The calibration error $|\operatorname{acc}(b)-\operatorname{conf}(b)|$ corresponds to the filled area between observed frequency and confidence.
 In this example, the observed frequency is smaller than the average confidence in the same bin meaning that the model is overconfident.
 For a better calibrated model, the area between observed frequency and predicted confidence is smaller.